codeclimate/codeclimate-rubocop/config/contents/style/auto_resource_cleanup.md

-This cop checks for cases when you could use a block accepting version of a method that does automatic resource cleanup.
+Checks for cases when you could use a block accepting version of a method that does automatic resource cleanup.